anniefenton/milestone-project-1/README.md

 ### Validators
 The HTML and CSS code was run through the validators and changes made where they could be made.
 There were no errors in the CSS code.
 ### Known bugs
-On the contact.html page, when viewing on a mobile device, there is no gap between the two contact forms.
+- On the contact.html page, when viewing on a mobile device, there is no gap between the two contact forms.
 The developer would prefer there to be a break between the two forms.
+- The developer had to use absolute filepaths to ensure the images in the site loaded when deployed.
+The developer would have prefereed to use relative filepaths.

 ## **Deployment**
 ### How to Run this project locally